 While you may be trying to stick to a budget while creating an elevated space, sometimes the best way to update your home is to make small changes that go a long way.
 For example, updating your decorative pillows in the bedroom and painting the walls can make the space more luxurious.

 Are you looking to create something more upscale?
-Check out local vintage and thrift stores to help you find deals on bedroom furniture like dressers and bed frames that can add character to any space.
+You have to plan budget for home renovation projects.
+Otherwise, check out local vintage and thrift stores to help you find deals on bedroom furniture like dressers and bed frames that can add character to any space.
 Don’t forget to examine any furniture you find while you are in the store to avoid visible safety hazards.
 Check for loose nails, or those popping out the side to avoid any potential snags or scrapes.
 Sometimes, these can be easy fixes, but a full dresser may be more work.

 Wall art in the bedroom can go a long way.
 Be sure to have the right safety tools for this project, and always keep your hands and eyes protected.
 This can be an easy way to elevate your room, but safety practices cannot be left at the wayside.